Arch-Network/arch-node/README.md

 For the most up-to-date information on running a full Bitcoin Node, please visit [Bitcoin.org](https://bitcoin.org/en/full-node).

 ## Validator Mode
 By default, the node runs in validator mode.
 On the initial run, the node automatically generates a public-private key pair, essential for node identification and secure communication within the network.
 This key is by default located in the file ```secret_key``` in the folder ```arch_data```.
-If you want to change this default folder then you should pass ```--data-dir``` argument when running Arch Node.
+To change the default folder pass ```--data-dir``` argument when running Arch Node.

 ## Log Outputs
 // TBD